Skip to main content

 Important clarification about the program structure

-Account progression and eligibility for Real Prop consideration are based on:
+Account progression and eligibility for Real Prop remain based on consistency, risk discipline, Benchmark completion, and full compliance with trading rules.

 Did this answer your question?